 Can they access the lesson dashboard?

-When logged into Arbor, can they see the lesson they’re supposed to be teaching on the left within the My Calendar section?
+When logged into Arbor, can the teacher see the lesson they’re supposed to be teaching on the left within the My Calendar section?

 Do they have permission?